caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 Not the most unexpected thing to hear from yourself at such moments, i guess.

 — It is kinda weird, isn't it?
 Things that are supposed to happen, do happen.
-And all that's left to us is to watch them happening.
+And all that's left for us is to watch them happening.
 You watch me talking to you, i watch you listening to me.

 Yeah, even then, even back then it was all the same.
 Flying through the fire,